grahampugh/munki-catalog-admin/README.md

 # Git Branching

-Git branching is now available for the Manifests section.
+Git branching is now available.
 This is enabled in `settings.py` by setting `GIT_BRANCHING` to 'yes'.

 With Git branching enabled, any commit made by a user creates a new branch